 Nach Baliye 9: Prince Narula-Yuvika & 4 Other Jodis Get Hi5; Are They Saved From Elimination?

 Star Plus' dance-reality show Nach Baliye 9 had a grand start.
-The first three episodes had the introduction of the 12 celebrity jodis.
-Salman Khan and the television's popular couples introduced these jodis to the viewers.
-Maniesh Paul will be hosting the show.
-Bollywood actress Raveena Tandon and popular choreographer Ahmed Khan will be seen judging the show.
+The first three episodes centered around the introduction of the 12 celebrity jodis.
+Salman Khan and television's popular couples introduced these jodis to the viewers.
+Maniesh Paul is hosting the show.
+Bollywood actress Raveena Tandon and popular choreographer Ahmed Khan are judging the show.
 As the viewers are aware, this time, along with the couples (who are dating and/married), ex-couples are also participating.
-Apart from this, the makers have also introduced a new concept in alloting the scores.
+Apart from this, the makers have also introduced a new concept in alloting scores.
 The new concept is called Hi5.
-Read on to know more on how the contestants will be getting the scores.
+Read on to know more on how the contestants will be scored.

 Raveena Tandon & Ahmed Khan's Way Of Praising Jodis

-In the previous episode, Raveena Tandon revealed that she gives 'whishtle' to special moments and special people!
-Even Ahmed Khan will be seen praising the performances in his way, by calling it 'cheer-phad' performance.
+In the previous episode, Raveena Tandon revealed that she will 'whistle' to special moments and special people!
+Even Ahmed Khan will be seen praising their acts in his way, by calling them 'cheer-phad' performance.

-How The Jodis Will Be Getting Scores?
+How Jodis Will Be Scored?

-Also, Ahmed reveals that the contestants will get (scoring ka chakravyuh) score out of 100%.
-Raveena and Ahmed's scores are tallied and average of it is will be the judges' score.
-The jodis who get full marks from the judges i.e., 100/100, they will get Hi5 and those jodis will be saved from the next elimination.
+The contestants will be asked to stand in a 'chakravyuh' after which the jodis will get their scores which will be in percentage.
+Raveena and Ahmed's scores are tallied and the average is the judges' score.
+The jodis who get full marks from the judges i.e., 100/100, they will get Hi5 and those jodis will be saved from elimination.

-Prince Narula & Yuvika Choudhary Get Hi5 Score!
+Prince Narula & Yuvika Choudhary Get Hi5

-According to the latest report, Prince Narula-Yuvika Choudhary, who will be seen giving damakedaar performance, will be praised for their amazing act.
+According to the latest report, Prince Narula-Yuvika Choudhary, who will be seen giving a 'damakedaar' performance, are praised for their amazing act.
 Raveena will be seen praising Yuvika.
-The couple will also be getting high score i.e., they will bag Hi5 from the judges.
+The couple will also be getting a high score i.e., they will bag Hi5 from the judges.

 These 5 Jodis Are Saved From First Elimination!